Vaei/PushPawn/README.md

 > <br>Which eliminates inappropriate de-syncing when running near other pawns in multiplayer games
 > <br>And results in great game feel!
 > <br>PushPawn is aimed at both singleplayer and multiplayer games
-> <br>Fully tested in production with both Player-Controlled Characters and AI-Controlled Characters.
+> <br>Fully tested in production with both Player-Controlled Characters and AI-Controlled Characters and latency exceeding 200ms

 ## Features
 * Net predicted Pawn vs. Pawn collisions via GAS to prevent de-sync